devDomotz/node-red-domotz/README.md

 * Output:
   * payload.code: The HTTP code
-  * payload.message: the JSON output of the operation
+  * payload.message: the payload of the HTTP response
-  * payload.headers: the relevant HTTP response headers
+  * payload.headers: the HTTP response headers
+  * payload.configParams: the configuration parameters of the node
+  * payload.inputParams: the input parameters of the node
 * Errors:
   * payload.code: The HTTP error code
   * payload.message: The HTTP response content